-T4A.org’s mission is to create a safe space for private and public sector leaders to serve their country through dialog, two-way exchange of ideas, and the creation of public-private partnerships that benefit all Americans.
-We achieve our mission through TechTables
+T4A.org creates space for private and public sector leaders to serve their country through dialog, two-way exchange of ideas, and the creation of public-private partnerships that benefit all Americans.
+We achieve our mission through our signature TechTables

 , where we convene our Innovators

-Since our founding in 2013, we have hosted nearly 100 TechTables with a distinguished bipartisan group of Convening Guests, including Dr. Madeleine Albright, Senator Olympia Snowe, General Stanley McChrystal, Univ. of Calif.
-President Janet Napolitano, Grover Norquist, Chairman Bob Goodlatte (House Judiciary Cmte.), Vice President Joe Biden, Commerce Secretary Penny Pritzker, and Labor Secretary Tom Perez.
-And we have ignited world-class public/private partnerships through this model.
+Since our founding in 2013, our guests have come from a distinguished bipartisan group of leaders, including Dr. Madeleine Albright, Senator Olympia Snowe, General Stanley McChrystal, Univ. of Calif.
+President Janet Napolitano, Grover Norquist, Rep. Bob Goodlatte (former House Judiciary Cmte.
+Chairman), PG&E Chairman Jeff Bleich, and the Governors of Oregon, Washington, Rhode Island, and more.

 Meet me here: